ELE142

 Prerequisites

-BIL 141
+BİL 141

 Programs that can take the course

-Electrical and Electronics Engineering Bachelor's Degree Program
+Electrical and Electronics Engineering

 Course Description

 As a successor course of BIL141, the main concepts of object-oriented programming, such as encapsulation, polymorphism, inheritance, and dynamic memory, will be demonstrated in C++ programming language.
 In this context, concepts of class and object will be introduced.
 Also accessing the members of these encapsulated structures will be examined.
-Function overloading and overriding which enable to process polymorphical structures having distinct properties will be introduced.
+Function overloading and overriding which enables to process polymorphical structures having distinct properties will be introduced.
 Derivating new structures from existing ones will be demonstrated and inheritance between these structures will be examined.

 Textbook and / or References